Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Results

-To further examine the relative bias pattern for the coefficients with some bias greater than $10\%$, including the coefficient from the first slope of the covariate to the second slope of the mediator (outcome) in the second mediation model, we plotted the relative bias under each condition for $\beta^{[xm]}_{12}$ and $\beta^{[xy]}_{12}$ in Figures \ref{fig:rBias_x1m2} and \ref{fig:rBias_x1y2}, respectively.
-From the figures, we noticed that the estimates of these two coefficients were satisfactory in general (i.e., less than $10\%$), and most factors that we considered in the simulation design, such as the sample size, the knot locations, the magnitude of indirect effects, and the trajectory shapes, did not affect the relative bias meaningfully.
-These biased estimates were generated under the conditions with the shorter study duration (i.e., six measurements) and larger residual variance (i.e., $\theta^{[u]}=2$).
+For the second model, we plot Figures \ref{fig:rBias_M2_coef} and \ref{fig:rBias_M2_med} to further examine the relative bias pattern for the coefficients and indirect effects with some bias greater than $10\%$, respectively.
+From Figure \ref{fig:rBias_M2_coef}, we noticed that the estimates of these coefficients were satisfactory in general (i.e., less than $10\%$).
+Some factors we considered in the simulation design, such as the trajectory shapes, the knot locations, and the magnitude of indirect effects, did not affect the relative bias meaningfully.
+These biased estimates were generated under the conditions with a smaller sample size ($n=200$), a shorter study duration (i.e., six measurements), and a larger residual variance (i.e., $\theta^{[u]}=2$).
+Similar to Model 1, Model 2 was likely to overestimate path coefficients from a first slope to a second slope, but to underestimate the coefficients between two second slopes.
+From Figure \ref{fig:rBias_M2_med}, we noticed that the mediated effects involved path coefficients from a first slope to a second slope were tended to be overestimated.
+In contrast, those involved path coefficients between second slopes were tended to be underestimated.